Communities

 Reliability of AI detection

-slick‭ wrote 11 months ago
+slick‭ wrote over 1 year ago

 The problem with AI text detection is that you could be wrong, and it takes a very trained eye to spot it.
 If the text looks professionally-written, but includes clearly incorrect information, how do you discriminate between "This answer was written by an AI." and "The poster just got it wrong?"